botirjon/BNDebugger/README.md

 A comprehensive debugging toolkit for iOS applications that provides real-time monitoring and inspection capabilities for network requests, app performance, file system resources, and app configuration.

+## Why BNDebugger?

+**This package does not use method swizzling**, unlike many other debugging tools.
+This makes it compatible with dependencies that restrict or prohibit method swizzling in your app.

+This package was made out of necessity — there are far more advanced debugging tools out there, however, if they cannot be used due to method swizzling restrictions, BNDebugger is an excellent alternative.

 ## Features

 - **Network Monitoring** - Intercept and inspect all HTTP/HTTPS requests with full request/response details including headers, body, status codes, and response times